section-engineering-education/engineering-education/content/articles/iot-development-with-rust-vs-c++/index.md

 #### Convenience

 Rust utilizes [LLVM](https://llvm.org/) compiler infrastructure, ensuring that the same back-end optimizations for C++ are also available for Rust.
-The LLVM has comprehensive platform support and is open-source.
+In addition, the LLVM has comprehensive platform support and is open-source.
 This is significant for IoT applications since most of them share common design technologies.

 [Clang](https://clang.llvm.org/) provides a tooling and frontend infrastructure for C++ and other languages in the C language family.
 As an LLVM native, Clang empowers C++ to deliver fast compiles, error and warning messages.
 It also creates a platform for integrated source-level debugging.
 Examples of tools you can build using the Clang frontend as a library to parse C++ code include [clang-tidy](https://clang.llvm.org/extra/clang-tidy/) and [Clang Static Analyzer](https://clang-analyzer.llvm.org/).
 These tools automatically find bugs in your code.